Santi-I-Guess/Pamap/README.md

 - \#start_pos %d,%d,%d: specifiy the position to put the camera at the beginning of the program / the next file reload.
 May be placed outside or inside trail backets.
+- \#teleport_pos %d,%d,%d: specify the position to teleport the camera when V is pressed.
+May be placed outside or inside trail backets.
 - \#node_color xxxxxx: specify the node color all nodes in a given trail. must be used inside a trail, must have 6 digit hex color without prefix
 - \#edge_color xxxxxx: specify the edge color all edges in a given trail.